-Your new babies first weeks and months are amongst the most special moments in your life.
-We think the perfect way to save those precious memories is through beautiful photography.
+Your new babies first weeks and months are among the most special moments in your life.
+We believe the perfect way to save those precious memories is through beautiful photography.

 What clothes to bring for Baby?

 You will want to look back on these photos so it is important they stand the test of time.
 The best baby photos are often the simplest.
 For young babies, the most popular images are of baby natural and unclothed.
 However with so many cute outfits available here’s our guide to what to choose for timeless baby photos.

 Nappy Covers.
 Not only hides the Pampers but also great for active babies.
 Plain, pastel or simple solid colours work best.

 Plain Baby Grow.
 Plain, muted tones and pastels work great with perhaps a nice texture.
 We want to capture those lovely little detail shots so go for ones that don’t cover their feet and arms.